microsoft/implementation-patterns/pattern-datafactory-databricks/docs/adfsecurity.md

 - **Firewall requirements for Self Hosted Integration Runtime**

+  - Service endpoints\ Private endpoints

+    In case you are hosting Self hosted Integration runtime on a Azure VNET, then you could enable Service endpoints or Private endpoints to your Azure PaaS data stores.
+This will guarantee that the traffic is reaching to these respective data stores from Self hosted IR securely over Azure backbone and Private endpoints will also ensure that your outbound traffic is going over a private IP address local to the VNET.

   - Outbound ports and domains

     Self-hosted IR only requires outbound ports to connect to Azure Services/ data stores.
 It has no inbound requirements in the firewall.
 In the *corporate firewall*, you need to configure the following domains and **outbound** ports:

     | **Domain names**                | **Ports** | **Description**                                              |      |
     | ------------------------------- | --------- | ------------------------------------------------------------ | ---- |